- ... where you will find info on:

 All incoming Submissions to SciPost Journals are peer-reviewed using SciPost's peer-witnessed refereeing process, which implements extremely high and stringent standards.
 The procedure follows this pattern (this is a summary; the official rules are set out in the Editorial College by-laws under section Submissions processing):

-Pre-screening: plagiarism and conflicts of interest
+Plagiarism and conflict of interest checks

 The Submission is checked by Editorial Administration for plagiarism and appropriate action (immediate rejection; request to authors for modified version) is taken if necessary.
 A thorough scan is performed to flag potential conflicts of interest of authors with Fellows.

-Screening: finding an Editor-in-charge
+Assignment: finding an Editor-in-charge

 The Submission is internally forwarded to Fellows of the relevant Editorial College, for them to consider becoming Editor-in-charge.
 At this stage, qualified Fellows can exceptionally volunteer and immediately formulate a Recommendation for rejection without refereeing (this Recommendation is then processed according to the Editorial Recommendation rules below).
 As a special provision for our Core-class journals, members of the community can also be approached (in which case they become guest Fellows).
 If a (guest) Fellow expresses interest in the submission, they become Editor-in-charge.
-This screening process should occur on a timescale of 5 working days.
-Authors are contacted by our editorial administration in case of problems, in particular if extensions to the screening period prove necessary.
+This assignment process should occur on a timescale of 5 working days.
+Authors are contacted by our editorial administration in case of problems, in particular if extensions to the assignment period prove necessary.